 Grindrod supports transformation in the South African maritime industry through the sale of its Bunker Division

 Unicorn Bunker Services was first established in 2006 and operates three modern bunker tankers in the ports of Durban and Cape Town under contract to BP, Engen and Chevron.
-These bunker tankers have been designed and built to meet and exceed all the oil majors’ safety and operational requirements and are staffed by qualiﬁed and experienced seafarers who ensure that bunkers are safely and efficiently delivered to ships calling at the Ports.
-This proudly South African company was a division of Grindrod Freight Services and employs 110 people.
+These bunker tankers have been designed and built to meet and exceed all the oil majors’ safety and operational requirements and are staffed by qualiﬁed and experienced seafarers who ensure that bunkers are safely and efficiently delivered to ships calling at the ports.
+This ‘Proudly South African’ company was a division of Grindrod Freight Services and employs 110 people.

-WOESA Investment Holdings – born out of the Association of Women in Oil and Energy South Africa (WOESA), is focused on facilitating women’s participation in business opportunities in the oil, gas and energy sector in South Africa.
+WOESA Investment Holdings – born out of the Association of Women in Oil and Energy South Africa (WOESA) – is focused on facilitating women’s participation in business opportunities in the oil, gas and energy sector in South Africa.
 It is a broad-based women empowerment company with more than 1000 shareholders.
-Khumo Ntlha, CEO of WOESA said: “We are excited about the acquisition and look forward to growing the business to greater heights together with staff and our partners.
+Khumo Ntlha, CEO of WOESA, said: “We are excited about the acquisition and look forward to growing the business to greater heights together with our staff and partners.
 This acquisition provides another opportunity to expose our members to the maritime industry.”

-Russell Burns, CEO Unicorn Bunker Services (Pty) Ltd said: “This transaction supports the government’s agenda of transformation and as a company we are honoured to be part of the process of skills transferal and improving the transformation profile of the South African maritime industry.”
+Russell Burns, CEO, Unicorn Bunker Services (Pty) Ltd, said: “This transaction supports the government’s agenda of transformation and as a company we are honoured to be part of the process of skills transferal and improving the transformation profile of the South African maritime industry.”